SteffeyDev/osc-scenes/README.md

   -
     name: Dinner Party
     key: dinner
-    music:
-      mood: calm
+    lights:
+      color: white
       speakers:
         - kitchen
         - dining_room
   -
     name: All Off
     key: off
-    music:
-      action: pause
-    speakers:
+    lights:
+      power:
         - none
-  -
-    name: Change Song
-    key: new_song
-    music:
-      mood: stressed
 ```

 If you load this up and send `/scene/dinner`, you'll notice that it sends these messages:
 ```
-/music/play <some calm song>
+/lights/rgb FFFFFF
-/music/speakers/living_room 0
+/lights/power/living_room 0
-/music/speakers/dining_room 1
+/lights/power/dining_room 1
-/music/speakers/kitchen 1
+/lights/power/kitchen 1
-/music/speakers/living_room 0
+/lights/power/living_room 0
 ```

-Because the scenes always try to match the specified *state*, if you don't include speakers in the list, it will turn them off, and if you do include them, it will turn them on.
+Because the scenes always try to match the specified *state*, if you don't include lights in the list, it will turn them off, and if you do include them, it will turn them on.
 This way, it doesn't matter what the current state of the system is, when you want to set up for a dinner party it will send all of the necessary commands to do so.
 It will send the mapped `in` command for the items in the list and the mapped `out` command for those not.

 If the list is simply `- none`, it will send the `out` commands for all the items.
-If you omitted the list entirely (like in the `Change Song` scene), no commands from that list will be sent.
+If you omitted the list entirely (like in the `Setup for Movie` scene), no commands from that list will be sent.

 ### Wrapping Up